GabryelRaposo/QT_Creator_Batteries/README.md

 | 1.6797 | 24.1 | 2.79602 | 24.1 |
 | 1.6797 | 24.1 | 2.79663 | 24.1 |

+The battery test sampling time was 2 seconds, that is, every 2 seconds, a record was obtained.

 In the c25.csv file there are 4 columns, namely:
 - I = battery current
 - TA = room temperature